redwoodjs/redwood/docs/docs/uploads.md

 2. Manipulate the data inside services, and pass it to Prisma, for persistence - Storage

-Visually we can roughly breakdown the flow as follows
+We can roughly breakdown the flow as follows

 ![Redwood Uploads Flow Diagram](/img/uploads/uploads-flow.png)